-To assist in the protection of children and compliance with the Vulnerable Children Act, Heads of Departments and other University managers should be aware of their following responsibilities under the University’s Child Protection Policy.
+To assist in the protection of children and compliance with the Children Act, Heads of Departments and other University managers should be aware of their following responsibilities under the University’s Child Protection Policy.

 Identifying department roles which involve relevant child contact and so require prescribed safety checking of staff